-Democrats announce tighter criteria for fifth presidential debate
+U.S. Democrats announce tighter criteria for fifth presidential debate

-WASHINGTON (Reuters) - The Democratic National Committee on Monday announced new criteria for the fifth presidential debate in November, requiring candidates to receive 3 percent or more support in at least four opinion polls and have 165,000 unique donors.
+WASHINGTON (Reuters) - The Democratic National Committee on Monday announced new criteria for the fifth presidential debate in November, requiring candidates to meet one of two polling requirements and have 165,000 unique donors.

-Candidates also will be required to receive 5 percent or more support in at least two polls in states that hold early presidential nominating contests: Iowa, New Hampshire, South Carolina or Nevada, the DNC said.
+Candidates must either receive 3 percent or more support in four national or early state polls or 5 percent or more support in two polls of the states that hold early presidential nominating contests: Iowa, New Hampshire, South Carolina or Nevada.

-They must show a minimum of 600 unique donors per state in at least 20 U.S. states, territories or the District of Columbia, it said.
+They must show a minimum of 600 unique donors per state in at least 20 U.S. states, territories or the District of Columbia, the DNC said.

 The new requirements promise to further cull the large Democratic field of 19 candidates seeking to challenge Republican President Donald Trump in the November 2020 election.
 Former Vice President Joe Biden has led most opinion polls so far, followed by U.S. Senators Elizabeth Warren and Bernie Sanders.